top of page

 Animal Aid Unlimited

 Florence Achery is passionate about helping to reduce the number of stray and free roaming dogs in the places she travels to.
-Florence donates money to Animal Aid Unlimited, who look after street animals in Rajasthan, India.
+You can find out more about Animal Aid Unlimited here, and Florence’s Yoga Retreats and More here.

 Gunjur dog patrol care for stray dogs